 Although a number of new drugs are being introduced, the main treatment is surgery and radiation.
 Targeted and chemotherapeutic agents are recommended to improve the outcome and showing promising results.
 The approved drugs include Platinum chemotherapy and targeted agents like the Epidermal Growth Factor Receptor (EGFR) drugs.

-Monoclonal antibody therapy is a form targeted therapy that bind to specific receptors on cancer cells.
+Monoclonal antibody therapy is a form of targeted therapy that bind to specific receptors on cancer cells.
 This in turn blocks the cancer stimulating pathways at the cell level.
 A group of patients show excellent response to targeting EGFR drugs and PD-1.
-Future research needs to focus on predictive biomarkers to identify patients who are likely to benefit from such therapy, said Dr Kekatpure.
+Future research needs to focus on predictive biomarkers to identify patients who are likely to benefit from such therapy, said Dr. Kekatpure.

 The country has a number of medical facilities with specialized doctors with an expertise on varied cancers.
 But patients in the rural areas suffer due to lack of access to advanced care.
 Those in urban India have better chances of recovery with efficient oncology care.
 Although head and neck cancer remains a major therapeutic challenge, advances in surgery and radiation, have significantly improved treatment outcome.
 The focus of treatment is not only the survival but also the functional, cosmetic outcomes and improvement in quality of life.

 International patients look for expertise of doctors, infrastructure with access to advanced technologies when they come to India for cancer treatment.
-Cytecare Hospital is patient friendly with the state-of-the-art infrastructure and organ specific specialists accessible at a cost difference of 5 to 10 times than international markets, said Dr Kekatpure.
+Cytecare Hospital is patient friendly with the state-of-the-art infrastructure and organ specific cancer specialists accessible at a cost difference of 5 to 10 times than international markets, said Dr Kekatpure.